 Cordoba Spain is a historic city in Andalusia, Southern Spain.
 With four UNESCO World Heritage Sites it is the first city to have such recognition, beating Rome or Paris.

-In November 2019 I spent a long weekend in Cordoba at an event organised by Andalucia Travel Bloggers.
-The weekend conference was organised to celebrate the 4th year of the association.
+In November 2019 I spent a long weekend in Cordoba to see the splendour of this historic Andalusian city.

 On Saturday morning I got up super early to visit the most popular monument in Cordoba.
 The Cathedral Mosque.